manelpuig/rUBot_tutorial_ws/Documentation/3_ROS_Turtlesim.md

 ### **Exercise: Control turtlesim**

-Develop a python script to perform the following functionalities.
-- Specify a distance in x direction for turtlesim to move
-- Read the Pose of turtlesim
-- if the Pose.x is lower than the the distance specified, publish linear and angular speed
-- if the Pose.x is higher, then stop

-Within this package, a node "/move_turtle" can be created to communicate with the "/turtlesim" node.
+In this exercise, a node "/move_turtle" can be created to communicate with the "/turtlesim" node.

 This node "/move_turtle" created performs a speciffic motion control function:
 - publishes in the /turtle1/cmd_vel topic a message Twist